 A trend that has accelerated in 2018 will continue in 2019: bundling more services into single packages.
 For example, Hulu and Spotify combined to offer a bundle last year, and recently added Showtime into it in a single, one-price combo.
 Comcast has integrated Netflix into pay-TV bundles in some markets.

-As 5G fixed networks roll out across the country, you can expect to see more bundles that combine cable TV, Internet, mobile phones and gaming into a variety of packages.
+As 5G fixed networks roll out across the country, you can expect to see more bundles that combine cable TV, Internet, mobile phones and real money bingo games into a variety of packages.

 Telecommunications evolves quickly